 Marina Led Beginner Aquarium Kit – 20 Gallon

-All the aquariums listed above are complete kits and would be the best option for beginner aquarists to set up.
-They should provide most of the equipment you will need, such as internal filters and heaters, and substrates.
-You may even find water conditioners and test kits.
+All the aquariums above are complete kits which are the best option for beginners to set up.
+They should provide all of the equipment required, such as internal filters, heaters, substrates, water conditioners, and test kits.

-Make sure to clean a new tank before setting it up to lower the risk of introducing unwanted bacteria into your tank.
+Make sure to clean your new tank before setting it up to reduce the risk of introducing unwanted bacteria.

 Where To Put A Betta Tank

-As with any freshwater or saltwater fish tank, it is always wise to position the tank in an area away from windows and direct sunlight.
-Heat from direct sunlight can play havoc with your water temperature, rising through the day and dropping drastically at night.
-Sunlight also encourages algae growth which is best avoided.
+As with any freshwater or saltwater fish tank, it is always wise to position the tank in areas away from windows and direct sunlight.
+The heat from direct sunlight can cause the water temperature to rise through the day and drop drastically at night.
+Direct sunlight also encourages algae growth which is best avoided.

-Betta fish also like to live in an environment with subdued lighting, and you should set up your tank with this in mind.
-You can place your tank close to a window, provided the sunlight doesn’t directly hit the tank and is partially diffused.
+Betta fish also prefer environments with subdued lighting, so ensure you set up your tank with this in mind.
+Only place your tank close to a window if the sunlight is diffused or doesn’t directly hit the tank.

-Try to avoid draughty areas, especially if you don’t have a heater.
-Cold areas can lower the water temperature and make the tank uncomfortable for your betta fish, and even with a heater, it will be working much harder than it should to maintain the correct temperature.
+Avoid positioning your betta tank in draughty areas, especially if you don’t have a heater.
+Cold areas can lower water temperature and make the tank uncomfortable for your betta fish.
+If your tank does have a heater, it will need to work much harder to maintain the correct temperature, often leading to premature failure.

-Choosing how to light your aquarium is important.
-It is true that betta fish originate from environments with little natural light, but betta fish need some lighting.
+Choosing how to light your betta tank is important.
+Betta fish originate from environments with little natural light, but betta fish need some lighting.

-The strip light below (KZKR Aquarium LED Full Spectrum Fish Tank Light) is an excellent option, and it’s adjustable from 16-84 inches.
-This lamp uses very little power and is adjustable via remote control so that you can set the mood of your tank from your sofa.
+The strip light below is an excellent choice and is adjustable from 16-84 inches to fit a variety of tank sizes.
+This lamp uses very little power, and adjustments can be made via remote control to set the mood of your tank from your sofa.

 KZKR Aquarium LED Fish Tank Light 16-84 inch Remote Control Hood Lamp for Freshwater, Saltwater, And Marine Aquariums

-Using the correct light will also help their bright, beautiful colors to stand out better, along with the colors of the plants and ornaments within the aquarium.
+Choosing a good lighting setup will help your betta’s bright, beautiful colors stand out, along with the colors of the plants and ornaments within the aquarium.

-If you are unsure what tank substrate is, you will find it covers the bottom of the tank.
-Usually, gravel is the most common type of substrate but you can also use sand, rocks, or clay to create your desired look.
+A substrate is what covers the bottom of a fish tank.
+Gravel substrates are the most common, but you can also use sand, rocks, pebbles, soil, and clay to create your desired look.

 Best Substrate For Bettas